biologist79/ESPuino/README.md

 * Now, that the git-repository is saved locally, import this folder into Platformio as a project.
 * Select the [desired environment](https://forum.espuino.de/t/projekt-und-profilwechsel-in-visual-studio-code/768) (e.g. lolin_d32_pro_sdmmc_pe).
 * Edit `src/settings.h` according your needs.
-* Edit board-specific (`HAL`) config-file (e.g. `settings-lolin32.h` for Lolin32 or `settings-lolin_d32_pro_sdmmc_pe.h` for Lolin D32/D32 pro).
+* Edit board-specific (`HAL`) config-file (e.g. `settings-lolin_d32_pro_sdmmc_pe.h` for Lolin D32/D32 pro).
 If you're running a board that is not listed there: start with `settings-custom.h` and change it according your needs.
 * Connect your develboard via USB, click the alien-head to the left, choose the project-task that matches your desired HAL and run `Upload and Monitor`.
 All libraries necessary should be fetched in background now followed by code-compilation.
 After that, your ESP32 is flashed with the firmware.
 Depending on your develboard it might me necessary to push a button in order to allow ESP32 to enter flashmode (not necessary für Lolin32, D32 und D32 pro).
 * Now have a look at the serial-output at the bottom of Visual Studio Code's window.
 At the first run there might appear a few error-messages (related to missing entries in NVS).
 Don't worry, this is just normal.
 However, make sure SD is running as this is mandatory!
 * If everything ran fine, at the first run, ESPuino should open an access-point with the name "ESPuino".
 Join this WiFi with your computer (or mobile) and enter `http://192.168.4.1` to your webbrowser.
 Enter WiFi-credentials and the hostname.
 After saving the configuraton, restart ESPuino.
-Hint: I tried to connect this access-point via Android mobile.
-Basically that's no problem, but as my mobile detected there'd be no internet-connection, it kept LTE-connection open and prevented me from connecting to `http://192.168.4.1`.
-So if in doubts better use a computer.
 * After reboot ESPuino tries to join your WiFi (with the credentials previously entered).
 If that was successful, an IP is shown in the serial-console.
 You can call ESPuino's GUI using a webbrowser via this IP; make sure to allow Javascript.
 If mDNS-feature is active in `src/settings.h`, you can use the hostname configured extended by .local instead the IP.
 So if you configured `espuino` as hostname, you can use `http://espuino.local` for webgui and FTP.
 * Via FTP and webGUI you can upload data (but don't expect it to be super fast).
 * FTP needs to be activated after boot if you need it!
 Don't forget to assign action `ENABLE_FTP_SERVER` in `settings.h` to be able to activate it.
 Neopixel flashes green (1x) if enabling was successful.
 It'll be disabled automatically after next reboot.
 Means: you have to enable it every time you need it (if reboot was in between).
 Sounds annoying and maybe it is, but's running this way in order to have more heap-memory available (for webstream) if FTP isn't necessary.